 It will also create up to 100 jobs during construction with more ongoing employment opportunities once it’s complete.

 Energy Matters is Australia’s leading renewable energy company.
 We help Australians make the switch to renewables with our free quotes and information on all types of renewable energy systems, including solar panels, wind turbines and hydropower.

-If you’re looking for a reliable installer in your area, we’ll provide up to three free quotes from fully qualified installers who can do the job right.
+If you’re looking for a reliable installer in your area, we’ll provide up to three free quotes from fully qualified solar installers in Melbourne who can do the job right.